redfoxanna/diamond-poems/WeeklyReflection.md

 Tasks completed:
 * Today I was finally able to get Textract working in Diamond Poems!
 * Met with Michael to introduce projects for peer code review

+**Time spent 4/25/24 1 hour**

+Tasks completed:
+* Got the new User classes mapped correctly with hibernate

+**Time spent 4/27/24 1 hour**

+Tasks completed:
+* Got a poem to add but having an issue getting the username to add with the poem

+**Time spent 4/28/24 3.5 hours**

+Tasks completed:
+* Completed the peer code review
+* Weekly reflections